fvanwijk/mox/readme.md

     mox().mockTemplates().go();

 * Throw readable exceptions when trying to call one of the registration functions when the injector is already initialized (after calling `go()`).
-* Do not use mockConfig for spy objects with some spy functions.
+* Do not use moxConfig for spy objects with some spy functions.
 I prefer to somehow inspect the currently registered service to mock all its methods.
 * Get rid of the detection mechanism for filters and resources.
 Most filter names do not end with `Filter`, as with the resources.
-* Make arguments in mock configuration not nested obejcts, but use a dot notation key to navigate to the spy, eg. `{ fooService.barMethod: data }`
+* Make arguments in mock configuration not nested objects, but use a dot notation key to navigate to the spy, eg. `{ fooService.barMethod: data }`

 ## Contributors